 At your time off you will be able to explore one of the most popular countries for backpackers around the world!

 While you can start scouting for hosts the very moment you log in it’s important to have a few things in mind before starting hippohelping.
-So here’s a few tips on how to become a happy hippohelper!
+So here are a few tips on how to become a happy hippohelper!

 While hippohelp will help you with saving on your travels by greatly reducing your costs it’s important to remember that Hippohelping is a lot more than just working in exchange for food and accommodation.

-Most people host helpers since they are interested in learning about new cultures and making new friends.
-The cultural exchange aspect is very important when Hipphelping around the world, so try to not be to shy and you will soon have friends from across the globe!
+Similar to workaway, most people host helpers since they are interested in learning about new cultures and making new friends.
+The cultural exchange aspect is very important when Hipphelping around the world, so try to not be too shy and you will soon have friends from across the globe!

 Some hosts are only looking for free workers and nothing more.
 While this is okay if the helper is not interested in anything else than a free place to stay this mindset often result in a bad experience for the helper.
 As mentioned above, the cultural aspect of hippohelping is very important, and if your host is going to treat you like nothing more than a number then you will likely not be happy with your stay.